Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Internal Frame-Level Reuse

-However, the number of events is not necessarily equal to 1.
+\paragraph{Loss Formulation} The number of events is not necessarily equal to 1.
 Consider a training instance with $n$ event timestamps $\mathbf{t} = \{t_1, \dots, t_n\}$ such that $0 \le t_1 \le \dots \le t_n \le T$.
 The probability density of observing exactly these arrival times under an IHP \citep{daley2006introduction} is given by:

 The negative log-likelihood loss for the sequence is therefore: